 Still in step, Esperanza stopped him and said, “No, try them.
 They’re made with chili.”

 Reluctant, Miguel Sandoval unwrapped the chocolates and put one in his mouth, all while staying in step.
-He faked a smile to show that he liked it and attempted to put the other in his pocket, but was interrupted by Esperanza as she held up one finger and ticked it side to side.
-“Y el otro,” she said just before doing a solo turn.
-When she came back around to face him, she followed with, “Cómatelo!”
-Just to get it over with, he popped the other chocolate in his mouth and put the wrapper in his pocket.
+He faked a smile to show that he liked it and attempted to put the other in his pocket, but Esperanza stopped him.
+She held up one finger and ticked it side to side.
+“The other one,” she said just before doing a solo turn.
+When she came back around to face him, she followed with, “Eat it.”
+To get it over with, he popped the other chocolate in his mouth and put the wrapper in his pocket.
 He then took her hand again, and they continued to dance.

 Esperanza was pretty sure she could have the man if she wanted, but decided it was too important to take a chance, so she’d brought her chocolates.
 They continued to dance for several songs while she waited for the chocolates to take effect.
-When she saw a somewhat familiar look of lust and desperation in his eyes, she knew it was time.
+Had it not been for the task at hand, Esperanza would have enjoyed herself.
+Except for a little dancing now and then while she baked, it has been years since danced particularly with a partner.
+Just as she was about to get lost in the music, she refocused her attention on Miguel Sandoval and saw a familiar look of lust and desperation in his eyes.
+It was time.

 Not waiting for the song to finish, Esperanza took Miguel Sandoval by the hand out of the bar.
 Looking for some privacy, she dragged him to the back of the building.
 When she came to a staircase, she let his hand go and climbed the stairs to the roof of the building.
 Miguel Sandoval was close behind.

 On the roof, the salsa music seemed far away but was still quite loud as it made its way out of the windows of the building and into the crisp air of the night.
 Esperanza saw a curious wooden table that was so large, it had to have been built on the roof.
 Better than the floor, she thought.
-She turned to Miguel Sandoval, hopped on the table, pulled her skirt over her knees and said, “Take me.”
+She turned to Miguel Sandoval, hopped on the table, pulled her skirt over her knees.

 She lay back on the table and lifted up her blouse, exposing her breasts, hoping that the visual would aid in Miguel Sandoval’s quick climax.
 Looking up at the stars, she wondered if they were being watched and patiently waited for Miguel Sandoval to enter her.